PANCHEN-AMA/catchtheball/README.md

 # catchtheball

+## Usage
+This game has 3 modes.
+Use up-arrow and down-arrow on keyboard to change mode.
+Use SHIFT key to restart the game.

 ## main.cpp
 - codes : Tracking AR marker codes.
 You can change the length using "codes_count".
 - poseMatrices : poseMatrices are saved in this array. "poseMatrices[n]" is corresponding to the marker of "codes[n]".